 Interprofessional Education

-Not everyone has access to a specialist who treats only older adults called a Geriatrician, but maybe everyone should.
-CGWEP efforts to develop Interprofessional Core Competency training will provide practitioners in rural and underserved areas with what they need to know about caring for the special needs of older adults.
+Not everyone has access to a Geriatrician—a specialist who treats only older adults.
+CGWEP staff believes that everyone should have this access.
+As a result, we have developed Interprofessional Core Competency training to provide practitioners in rural and underserved areas with knowledge about caring for older adults’ unique needs.

 These competencies have been endorsed by the following: